Hope and healing through the arts

 An emphasis on joy, companionship, connection and inspiration runs throughout Judith’s work.
-Whether performing or teaching, composing or leading music in services, she always brings her own deep experience of the power and potential in singing and her passion to share these with others.
+Whether performing or teaching, composing or leading music in services – as well as more recently writing for the theatre – she always brings her own deep experience of the power and potential in song and her passion to share these with others.

-Judith is a member of the Natural Voice Practitioners’ Network, a professional body that brings together singing leaders who share an ethos of inclusivity and belief in the right of everyone to enjoy and share song.
+Judith is a member of the Natural Voice Network, a professional body that brings together singing leaders who share an ethos of inclusivity and belief in the right of everyone to enjoy and share the joy of singing.

 She is also a member of the Musicians’ Union and Performing Rights Society